Modapto/Predictive-Maintenance/README.md

  5. [Contributor](#contributor)

  ## Dataset

- ## Files Description

-The input of genetic algorithm includes 2 files: data.xlsx and activity.xlsx
+The dataset are manually extracted from CORIM.xlsx file provided by SEW USOCOME, then divided into 2 files:
 1. data.xlsx: Contains the parameters of the components within the production line (Alpha, Beta, Average maintenance duration).
 2. activity.xlsx: Includes the parameter (Replacement time) related to maintenance activities in the production line, with each activity mapped to its corresponding component (each row of activity has the corresponding Component ID).

-3. Defined constants in main.py and check_fitness.py
-    - C_s: setup cost
-    - C_d: downtime cost rate
-    - m: number of repairmen
+ ## Files Description

  ## Installation